NepalCoin/Coin-for-Nepalese/README.md

 First Nepalese Coin created to experiment.
 To be used by Nepalese Developers and Expats for testing and development of Coins and blockchains.
 1 Nepalcoin = 1 NRS
-initially its it the testnet and doesnt have any real value.
+initially its it the testnet and doesnt have any real value. it will show us the path towards digitilasation.